nickgirga/arch-chroot-utilities/README.md

 # Arch Chroot Utilities
 A collection of scripts that make it simple to setup, enter, and delete an Arch Linux chroot.
 Requires an Arch Linux host system.

+***These scripts have extremely destructive capabilities (e.g. `sudo rm -rf [path]`).
+Root permissions are required by both `mkarchroot` while creating the filesystem and `rm` when removing it.
+Be VERY attentive when running these scripts and read every prompt extremely carefully.
+Failing to do so can result in damage to the host system.
+Use these scripts at your own risk.***

 # Obtaining
 You can download the latest main branch on GitLab as a compressed archive ([zip](https://gitlab.com/nickgirga/acu/-/archive/main/acu-main.zip)|[tag.gz](https://gitlab.com/nickgirga/acu/-/archive/main/acu-main.tar.gz)|[tar.bz2](https://gitlab.com/nickgirga/acu/-/archive/main/acu-main.tar.bz2)|[tar](https://gitlab.com/nickgirga/acu/-/archive/main/acu-main.tar)) or you can find versioned releases as compressed archives on the [releases](https://gitlab.com/nickgirga/acu/-/releases) page.
 If you plan on using the main branch, I personally would recommend just using git to clone the repository: `git clone https://gitlab.com/nickgirga/acu.git arch-chroot-utilities`.